nrizvi/AUTALIC/README.md

-# AUTACT: AUTism Anti-Ableist Classification in Text
+# AUTACT: Anti-AUTistic Ableist Classification in Text
 ## Encrypted Dataset

 The dataset in this repository is encrypted for security reasons.